 AH will ensure that safety monitoring and reporting is conducted in accordance with the sponsor's requirements.
-An SOP for AEs and SAEs has been written by the research team in order that staff (at NHS Trust level) are aware of their responsibilities for reporting any such events to the research team.
-All AE and SAE will be recorded in the site file and the participant will be followed up by the research team.
-The AE/SAE will be documented in the participants' medical notes (where appropriate) and the CRF.
+Guidance documents for AEs and SAEs have been provided by the research team in order that staff (at NHS Trust level) are aware of their responsibilities for reporting any such events to the research team.
+All AE and SAEs will be recorded on a paper CRF which will be scanned and emailed for entry onto REDCap by central research team staff.
+A copy will be stored in the site file and the participant will be followed up by the research team.
+The AE/SAE will be documented in the participants' medical notes (where appropriate).
 AE/SAEs will be verified periodically by a designated clinician to confirm correct details and processes.